Taek42/jute/README.md

 #### Acknowledgements

+Thanks to Jonathan Harvey-Buschel for contributions + research collaboration.
 Thanks to Andrew Poelstra for review + corrections.
 Thanks to Bob McElrath for active research on DAG based consensus, which has influenced this document.